Program helps foundations fund Black-led nonprofits better

 Bush and Dozier say the incoming director will have his or her own ideas about how to bring foundations into the effort, but they both expect that a certain amount of phone calling and basic outreach will be necessary.

-The involvement of the $7 billion MacArthur Foundation may help, Meuller from Echoing Green says.
-“I think it really sends a signal to the field,” she says.
-“We need more household-name institutions to make these kinds of partnerships and make these kinds of campaigns, because that is a really important factor for how change happens in the field.”
+The involvement of the $7 billion MacArthur Foundation may help, Meuller from Echoing Green said.
+"I think it really sends a signal to the field," she said.
+"We need more household-name institutions to make these kinds of partnerships and make these kinds of campaigns, because that is a really important factor for how change happens in the field."

-Foundations that join should be prepared to really engage and learn, Dozier says.
+Foundations that join should be prepared to really engage and learn, Dozier said.

-“We’re not just telling people to go do this thing,” she says.
-Instead, she says, participating grant makers will be part of a community “where all are welcome to join and begin to explore practices and try things and mess up and work together to advance the cause and to act.”
+"We're not just telling people to go do this thing," she said.
+Instead, she said, participating grant makers will be part of a community "where all are welcome to join and begin to explore practices and try things and mess up and work together to advance the cause and to act."

 (0) comments